top of page

 Laura is a mother who moved to the US in her late 20s.
 She speaks English and Spanish, but only speaks the latter in her household.
 She grew up in a tight-knit community where mental health was never discussed and heavily stigmatized.

 Her views on mental health are complex.
 She is skeptical of therapy; she doesn’t know much about mental health and how it’s perceived in the US.
 She associates therapy with severe mental distress, and does not know the difference between psychologists and psychiatrists.
 She is cautious about mental health services prescribing medication for emotional issues, which she is strongly against.
-Although she has reservations about therapy, she acknowledges its potential benefits for her children and is tires to be open to it because she wants the best for her kids.
+Although she has reservations about therapy, she acknowledges its potential benefits for her children and tries to be open to it because she wants the best for her kids.

-Early Solutions
+Early Prototyping

 Laura is skeptical of therapy and believes that it is not for her.
 She would never pay to go to therapy, but could potentially be open to her children seeing one if they really needed it.